 LinkedIn is obviously more of a B2B play in terms of social networking online.
 It’s because of this, LinkedIn is an AMAZING platform for getting new admits.
 We can say this confidently because we’ve successfully helped our clients navigate this platform to establish and foster relationships with other treatment centers offering similar services and centers that offer relevant services not provided by their facility such as detoxification as an example.

 When rehab centers reach maximum capacity or have patients whose needs can’t be fully addressed at their location, they don’t want those patients reaching out to them to go without treatment.
 It’s at this point, having an established rapport with other treatment centers can provide a periodic flow of potential admits to your facility.

 Look.
 If you haven’t pursued LinkedIn as a part of your social media strategy, get to it!
 You’re missing out on more than you can possibly imagine and if it intimidates you, don’t let it.
 We can help your center maximize LinkedIn to its fullest potential.

-It may come across as odd that we’re including Google My Business as a part of our social media recommendations, but the reality is Google My Business is very much a social media platform — it’s just not often looked at as such.
+It may come across as odd that we’re including Google Business Profile as a part of our social media recommendations, but the reality is Google Business Profile is very much a social media platform — it’s just not often looked at as such.

-Standard Google My Business listings should at a minimum include:
+Standard Google Business Profile listings should at a minimum include: